emilia276223/to_Bach_or_not_to_Bach/README.md

 ## Data

-We found datasets containing MIDI files segregated by a composer.
-We decided to use the MIDI files from both datasets but for the chosen composers:
+We found 2 datasets containing MIDI files divided by composers.
+We decided to use the MIDI files from both datasets, but for the chosen composers:
 * Bach
 * Brahms
 * Haendel